scottohara/tvmanager/README.md

 Database schema changes are managed via an upgrade routine on startup (similar to Rails-style migrations).

 On the server side, it's a Ruby Sinatra app.
-There's not much happening on the server though, the only things are a dynamically-generated cache manifest file used for the HTML5 application cache, and import/export services that allows the client-side HTML5 WebSQL database to be backed up/restored (BYO Amazon S3 account).
+There's not much happening on the server though, the only things are a dynamically-generated cache manifest file used for the HTML5 application cache, and import/export services that allows the client-side HTML5 WebSQL database to be backed up/restored (BYO CouchDB database).

 [jQuery](http://jquery.com/) is used throughout, for DOM manipulation & AJAX calls.